50 Amazing Celebrity Cameos on "Sesame Street"

-Jason Derulo is best known for the words "Jason Derulo” (for those not in the know, his trademark is: singing his own name at the beginning of any track he's featured on).
-That's why it's almost uncanny to see him dance through an entire song with Elmo and Abby Cadabby without blurting out his full name.
-Also, Jason Derulo is a fantastic dancer.
-The things you can learn from watching Sesame Street!
-And for more amazing crossovers between the music and film industries, meet the 30 Musicians Who Are Dying to Be Successful Actors.
+Jason Derulo might be best known for singing the words "Jason Derulo" at the start of any track he's featured on.
+That's why it's so surprising to see him dance through an entire song with Elmo and Abby Cadabby without blurting out his full name.

-The Sharp Objects star has some serious acting accolades, including two Golden Globe wins and five Academy Award nominations.
-But that doesn't mean she's above children's programming.
-In fact, she played the female lead roles in both The Muppets and Enchanted.
-So, it comes as no surprise that she totally nailed her 2011 guest appearance on Sesame Street, where she defined the word "ingredient" with Elmo.
+The Sharp Objects star has some serious acting accolades, including two Golden Globe wins and six Academy Award nominations, but that doesn't mean she's above children's programming.
+Amy Adams totally nailed her 2011 guest appearance on Sesame Street, when she defined the word "ingredient" with Elmo.

 Remember when boy bands ruled the world?
-Well, apparently the Backstreet Boys’ cool reputations were so strong in 2002 that they could sing a song on Sesame Street and still be considered heart throbs.
+The Backstreet Boys' suave reputations were so strong in 2002 that they could sing a song on Sesame Street without losing their heartthrob status.
 Their game was seriously indestructible.

-In typical Janelle Monae fashion, she showed up to the scene clad in her typical getup and managed to make her cameo, in the 45th season, the epitome of cool and chic.
+In typical Janelle Monáe fashion, she showed up to the scene clad in a stylish getup and managed to make her cameo, in the 45th season, the epitome of cool and chic.
 How does she do it?

-David Beckham and his squeaky accent made a guest appearance in an episode during Sesame Street's 39th season.
-In this segment, Beckham tells us about the word of the day—and, based on his widely pilloried turn in King Arthur: Legend of the Sword, the performance here seems like the role of a lifetime.
+David Beckham and his accent made a guest appearance in an episode during Sesame Street's 39th season.
+In this segment, Beckham tells us about the "Word of the Day"—and, based on his widely pilloried turn in King Arthur: Legend of the Sword, the performance here seems like the role of a lifetime.

 Another episode, another guest appearance from a boy band.
-Back in season 31, NSYNC graced the Sesame Street screen to remind kids to believe in themselves—through song.
+Back in Season 31, NSYNC graced Sesame Street to remind kids to believe in themselves—through song.
 Most importantly, Justin Timberlake wore a bucket hat with a frayed rim.

-Sure, Thelma & Louise is a classic film, but did you know Susan Sarandon also played an important role in Sesame Street All-Star 25th Birthday: Stars and Street Forever!
-Well, now you do.
-Sarandon gave a stellar performance as Bitsy in the 1994 TV Special, which centered around the character of Ronald Grump—a parody of Donald Trump.
+Sure, Thelma & Louise is a classic film, but Susan Sarandon also played an iconic role in Sesame Street All-Star 25th Birthday: Stars and Street Forever!
+The actress gave a stellar performance as Bitsy in the 1994 TV special, which centered around the character of Ronald Grump—a parody of Donald Trump.

-This may come as a surprise to some fans of the frequently yelling comedy star, but Adam Sandler had a very earnest scene with Elmo back in 2009 in which he writes him a song.
-Who knew the guy could be so sweet?
+This may come as a surprise to some fans of the frequently yelling comedy star, but in 2009 Adam Sandler had a very earnest scene in which he writes Elmo a song.

 Here's one for all you Hamilton fans (so, basically everyone).
-Lin-Manuel Miranda played a rhyming, singing real estate agent named Freddy Flapman in episode 4187.
+Lin-Manuel Miranda played a rhyming, singing real estate agent named Freddy Flapman in the 4,187th episode.
 Unsurprisingly, he really committed to the bit and knocked it out of the park.

-As Jon Stewart pointed out during an on-air bit, Stephen Colbert once played the pivotal role of the letter Z in Sesame Street’s All Star Alphabet.
-The guest appearance took place in 2005, which is the same year The Colbert Report aired.
-Who knows: Maybe playing the letter Z is what kickstarted Colbert’s career.
+As Jon Stewart pointed out during an on-air bit, Stephen Colbert once played the pivotal role of the letter "Z" in Sesame Street: All-Star Alphabet.

 After poking fun at Colbert for having appeared on Sesame Street, Jon Stewart made an appearance himself.
-In 2007, the late night star taped a segment from his own set, where he demonstrated what the word "practice" means.
-To be fair, that’s not quite as embarrassing as dressing up and dancing around as the last letter of the alphabet.
+In 2007, the late-night star taped a segment from his own set, when he demonstrated what the word "practice" means.

 Before Beyoncé went solo and became one of America's most beloved icons, she made her Sesame Street debut alongside her fellow members of Destiny's Child.
 Because it was 2002, she was sporting a red leather beret, which is reason enough to watch the clip.